blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

 ## License

-These samples are released as Open Source and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+These examples are released as Open Source and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-These samples were created using SDKs from Apple Inc. and may contain code licensed for use only with Apple products.
+These examples were created using SDKs from Apple Inc. and may contain code licensed for use only with Apple products.
 Please review your Apple SDK Agreement for additional details.